PA0SNY

 UV-3R porto

 This is the first Baofeng porto that I acquired.
 The UV-3R is very small and very easy to bring along.
-Like all Baofeng units, programming goes best with CHIRP.

 Boafeng UV-5R

-I remember that it cost only a couple of euro's and that that was the reason for buying it
+I remember that it cost only a couple of euro's and that that was the reason for buying it.

 Quancheng UV-K6 start Quanshen UV-K6 Airband

 This is the Quansheng UV-K6.
-A device the has many possibilities and covers an amazing frequency spectrum.
+A device that has many possibilities and covers an amazing frequency spectrum.
 From under 24 MHz till far above 1200 MHz.
 Detects signals in FM, AM and SSB (DSB).
 There is also a spectrum scope display selectable

 I operate the unit using egzumer V0.21 firmware via its developer https://github.com/egzumer/uv-k5-firmware-custom/wiki which has a good description of the menu structure of the UV-K6 and a fine user manual.
 Ideal for users like me: I follow the knowledgeable people behind the firmware developements.
-On the PG.540 (local Project Group) this is a leading topic these days (Jan 2024).

-Page updated January 2024
+Page updated March 2025

 Back to Home